 Avoid excess: Whether it be drugs and alcohol, exercise, media consumption, work, etc., excesses are to be avoided.
 Excess is acceptable, only when it is temporarily (in the short-term) brought on deliberately through specific activities.

-Avoid spectrum extremes: We often find ourselves criticizing our location on spectrums and conclude that we should jump to the opposite extreme of where we initially were.
-For many cases, it is best to avoid this altogether, if possible, and go towards the relative center as soon as possible.
-Keep in mind that 'center', in this case, is subject to personal preference and circumstances, meaning that the center must first be found, in order to travel to it.
+Avoid spectrum extremes: When we feel we are "too much X", we conclude that we should jump to the opposite extreme of where we initially were.
+For many cases, it is best to go towards the relative center of said spectrums.
+'Center', in this case, is subject to personal preference and circumstances, meaning that the center must first be found, in order to travel to it.
 Things to be especially careful about in terms of balance: Taking things too seriously / not seriously enough, being too emotional / cold, working too much / not enough, being too social / not social enough, being too considerate / inconsiderate, being too boring / too outgoing.

 Do not become overly attached: All is temporary, and attachments (especially to material possessions) create unnecessary anchors to the physical realm.
 Neglecting the temporary nature of everything also encourages taking said things for granted.
 Appreciate that which is temporary, but be ready to let it go at any given point.
 There is no escaping the loneliness of human existence.
 Embrace the fact that you will be alone, and do not live to feed a feeling that cannot be satiated.
 Remember that you alone will be your only partner through life.

 Expand your comfort zone: Take advantage of and involve yourself in situations where you have a chance to put yourself outside of your comfort zone, so as to expand your experience, your degree of comfort with the unknown, and your ease with whatever foreign activity you were involved in.